On partial $\Pi$-property of subgroups of finite groups

-This manuscript has been published in J. Group Theory ([J. Group Theory 16 (2013), 745-766]).
-Now we are very sorry to say that there is a mistake in the proof of Proposition 1.5.
-This is a modified version.
+\textbf{This manuscript has been published in J. Group Theory ([J. Group Theory 16 (2013), 745-766]).
+Now I am very regretful to say that there exists several mistakes in this paper.
+The following is a corrected and improved version.}